-They are mutts.
+Goldendoodles are mutts.

 With most breeders who breed dogs that have been around for a long time, there is a high level of prediction in terms of the type of puppies that a dog will have.
 Not so with the Goldendoodle.
 Despite the best efforts of breeders, they can’t always predict color, size, or even the tail type of the dogs until they’re born.
-And even then it’s difficult to predict the full-grown size of any puppy.
+And even then it’s difficult to predict the full-grown size of a Goldendoodle puppy.

 Sonny is on the larger side for a Goldendoodle.
 Officially he would be considered a “standard” size (see list below).
 He is cream colored and his tail is curled.

-They come in four different sizes.
+The Goldendoodle comes in four different sizes.

-According to GANA (Goldendoodle Association of North America), there are four sizes of the dog that exist today.
+According to GANA (Goldendoodle Association of North America), there are four sizes of the Goldendoodle dog that exist today.